KyleFS/docker-dev-infrastructure/README.md

 cd devtainer
 ```

 Fill in the environmental variable file.
-ADMIN_EMAIL is used for Let's Encrypt SSL.
+DEV_ADMIN_EMAIL is used for Let's Encrypt SSL.
 ```
 mv .env.sample .env
 nano .env